jareddumont/nca-fault-tolerant-networks/README.md

 ```

 The demo trains a small NCA on MNIST, corrupts 95% of its state, and shows recovery in real-time.

+What you should see-
+After running demo.py, you should see printed accuracy at baseline, after corruption, and after recovery steps, plus an evolving visualization of state recovery in the console.
 ---

 ## How It Works